lfilho/bitbucket-slack-pr-hook/README.md

   4. Install NodeJS if you don't have it
   5. Run `npm install` in the app's root folder

 **Important note**: make sure you don't have any firewall blocking the incoming TCP port (default is PORT 5000 as defined in the "Configuration" section above)

-## Installation using Docker
+### Docker
 Service can also be installed & deployed using [Docker](https://www.docker.com/) containers, which makes it easy to setup the environment without worrying about the requirements.